 Group appointments based on the resources associated with them in day, week, workweek, timeline day, timeline week, timeline workweek, and timeline month views.

-Load appointments on demand for the visible date range with the loading indicator.
-Loading on demand improves the loading performance of appointments ranging multiple years.
+Load appointments on demand in the visible date range and display a loading indicator for end users.
+Loading on demand improves the loading performance of appointments across multiple years.

 Display appointments in a list below the month view by clicking a day.